• Skip to primary navigation

 Wrap fabric around the pool noodle to begin creating the pool noodle pumpkin.

-Continue wrapping, pulling, and tucking until the pool noodle is completely covered with fabric.
+Continue wrapping, pulling, and tucking fabric until the pool noodle is completely covered with fabric.

-Then, take the wood block and stick it into the hole where the fabric is tucked.
+Then, take the wood block from the Jenga game and stick it into the hole where the fabric is tucked.
 The wood block will hold the fabric in place, but if you want a more secure hold, you could hot glue the block into the hole, too.

 Use a Dollar Tree Jenga block as the pumpkin stem.